martijnvogten/pojoquery/README.md

 =========

 PojoQuery is a light-weight alternative to traditional Object Relational Mapping (ORM) frameworks in Java.
-Unlike JPA or Hibernate, PojoQuery does not try to abstract away the database, but instead makes working with a relational database in Java as simple and pleasant as possible.

-The basic idea is this: Instead of writing a SQL query in plain text, we create a Plain Old Java Object (POJO).
+Instead of writing a SQL query in plain text, pojoQuery leverages plain Java classes to define the set of fields and tables (joins) we want to fetch.
-Each field or property in the POJO corresponds to a field in the SELECT clause of the query, and as a consequence, to each column in the query result.
+Because each field or property in the POJO corresponds to a field in the SELECT clause of the query we can map the results to the same classes and obtain a type-safe set of results.

-	@Table("article")
-	public class Article {
-		Long id;
-		String title;
-		String content;
-	}

-	// SELECT id, title, content FROM article List<Article> articles = PojoQuery.create(Article.class).execute(getDataSource());

-PojoQuery creates a query from the `Article` pojo, and transforms the JDBC ResultSet into a list of `Article` instances.
-Note that instead of a table, the POJO maps to the `ResultSet` which can also contain aggregate fields as is shown in a more complex example:

-Suppose we want to show a list of articles from a blog, with a number of comments and the date of the last comment:

-	SELECT
-	  article.id,
-	  article.title,
-	  COUNT(comment.id) AS commentCount,
-	  MAX(comment.submitdate) AS lastCommentDate
-	FROM article
-	  LEFT JOIN comment ON comment.article_id = article.id
-	GROUP BY 1, 2

-PojoQuery uses annotations to provide the select, join and group by clauses, like so:

-	@Table("article")
-	@Join("LEFT JOIN comment ON comment.article_id = article.id")
-	@GroupBy("1, 2")
-	public class ArticleView {
-		Long id;
-		String title;

-		@Select("COUNT(comment.id)")
-		int commentCount;

-		@Select("MAX(comment.submitdate)")
-		Date lastCommentDate;
-	}

-Now to create a detailed view of an article, including all comments and the author we might do use a `User` pojo:

 	@Table("user")
-	public class User {
+	class User {
-		@Id
 		Long id;
 		String firstName;
 		String lastName;